Last Updated on

 By Rebecca Ong-Sutherland (See bio below)

 Eczema affects millions of Americans in varying degrees.
 From mild unnoticeable cases to uncomfortable and unsightly skin irritations, people have been looking to Western medicine to heal this condition for decades.
 Countless medications and products have emerged that offer temporary relief, but few provide lasting results.
-There’s hope in an often overlooked and underutilized resource in skin care – traditional Eastern medicine.
+There’s hope in an often overlooked and underutilized resource in skin care – traditional Eastern medicine and acupuncture for eczema relief.

 Eczema – The Basics